 Those who are new to the world of yoga may find the poses and positions in this DVD a bit too advanced.
 Very experienced practitioners will find these to be both challenging and adaptive.
 Those who are not in the best shape should consider the challenge that mastery of this yoga DVD will require.
 For this reason, those who have not thoroughly prepared may find an uphill struggle when working with this program.

 Yoga Boost: Beginner's Yoga System

 Get ready for the "no-nonsense" approach to yoga exercises that is entirely different from what most people are expecting.
 As opposed to the traditional yoga styles that focus a lot on breathing, relaxation, and a positive atmosphere, this is a program dedicated to those new to the yoga scene who are looking to improve their physical conditions.
-This, then, offers an energizing aspect to the yoga routine with an easy-to-follow progression system.
-You will begin with a morning practice routine, then move on to workouts 2 and 3 which are focused on muscle and cardio; finally, the 4th workout is designed to decompress the joints and muscles after the other more intensive workouts.
+This offers an energizing aspect to the yoga routine with an easy-to-follow progression system.
+You will begin with a morning practice routine, then move on to workouts two and three, which are focused on muscle and cardio; finally, the fourth workout is designed to decompress the joints and muscles after the other more intensive workouts.

 Because this is a program that is best suited for those looking for weight loss support, it is not the best choice for those looking for the traditional approach.
 Furthermore, this is a very unconventional approach to yoga that traditionalists may find off-putting.
-The DVD could also feature a bit more content when you consider that half of the 4 20-minute sessions are dedicated to wake-up or decompression moves, and only half of the material is actually dedicated to weight loss and muscle building which means results can be slow.
+The DVD could also feature a bit more content when you consider that half of the four 20-minute sessions are dedicated to wake-up or decompression moves, and only half of the material is actually dedicated to weight loss and muscle building, which means that the results can be slow.